6 Not-So-Scary Halloween Attractions

 - Location: Providence, Rhode Island

 - More info

-The best Halloween event in New England, and possibly the entire country, is the Jack O’Lantern Spectacular at the Roger Williams Park Zoo.
+The best Halloween event in New England is the Jack O’Lantern Spectacular at the Roger Williams Park Zoo.
 Providence’s premier Halloween extravaganza has been going strong for over 30 years now.
 Featuring over 6000 intricately carved pumpkins in a new theme each year, this event is truly a feast for the eyes.
 If you love art and Halloween, you really will not find a better event.
-No scares, no haunts, just an amazingly artistic event that will delight Halloween fans both old and young.
+No scares, no haunts, just an amazingly artistic display that will delight Halloween fans both old and young.
 So much so that in 1999 the Library of Congress named the event a “Local Legacy.”
-Over the course of the month long celebration, an average of 20,000 pumpkins are used.
+Over the course of the month long celebration, an average of 20,000 pumpkins are carved!
 Passions for Pumpkins out of Oxford MA carves all the pumpkins (the designers work around the clock!).

 The nice thing about this event is that they include everyone.
 Sensory friendly nights (designed for those with ASD) themed family fun nights, and value nights for anyone watching their budget are all on the calendar.
-Apple cider, pumpkin beer, hot chocolate, and snacks available for purchase.
+Even better, seasonal specialities like apple cider, pumpkin beer, hot chocolate, and snacks available for purchase.
 Themes across the years have ranged from TV and movie favorites, to famous historical sites, to music legends.